SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DataMiner_Agent.md

 For detailed steps, go to [Upgrading a DataMiner Agent in the Update Center](xref:Upgrading_a_DataMiner_Agent_in_the_Update_Center).

 Note that this is not recommended for an upgrade to a major DataMiner version that is several versions higher than the current version, e.g. from 9.6 to 10.3.
-In that case, use the Taskbar Utility or System Center and upgrade to one major version at a time, as mentioned above.
+In that case, use the Taskbar Utility or System Center and refer to our [upgrade paths](xref:Upgrade_Paths).

 ## Upgrading a DataMiner Agent using DataMiner Taskbar Utility